Research Briefs

 The institutional process that Title IX follows frequently excludes input from sexual assault researchers and advocates, limiting the use of evidence-based practices.
 Additionally, Title IX investigators are required to maintain neutrality, preventing them from validating survivors’ experiences, further reducing the likelihood of survivors receiving appropriate care without retraumatization.
 Given that high percentages of survivors of sexual violence report being re-traumatized by the Title IX process, with severe academic, social, and mental health repercussions, a more comprehensive trauma-informed training program is urgently needed for Title IX investigators and staff.

-Mandated reporters, also referred to as “responsible employees,” are professionals employed by a university who are required to report any instances of sexual violence, harassment, assault, and discrimination that occur on campus.
-This requirement is enforced and regulated by Title IX federal law, which was expanded to protect students from sexual violence, harassment, and discrimination.
-As mandated reporters, graduate students who work as teaching assistants (TAs), research coordinators, and in supervisor roles should be aware of how to support survivors and provide them with an array of resources available on campus.
+Most UC employees are responsible employees.
+As responsible employees, graduate students who work as teaching assistants, research coordinators, and in supervisor roles should be aware of their status as responsible employees, as well as how to support survivors and provide them with an array of resources available on campus.
 In addition, faculty and staff should be held to the same standard.
 It is essential that graduate students, research coordinators, faculty, and staff are trained to be trauma-informed, as they support and work closely with various student populations.

 Comparing students of color & white students: awareness of and experiences with UC survivor resources